derinmavi183/tozbv2/_posts/my-education-on-cyber-security.md

-My education on Cyber security
+## My Education on Cyber Security

-Last year I started to masters program in Bahcesehir university İstanbul.
+Last year I attnded to masters program in Bahcesehir university Istanbul.
-Program is called Cyber Security.
+The program is called Cyber Security which can actually be called a sub-branch of Information Security.
-Türkiyedeki özel üniversitelerdeki eğitimin kalitesi baya tartışmalı bir konu.
+Cyber Security focuses on ensuring the security of computer systems.
+The increasing importance of cyber security has been effective in choosing this department.

+The quality of education in private universities in Turkey is a controversial issue.
 Education was generally good and benefical.
-Bau has a lot of şnternational student.
+Bahcesehir University has a lot of international student.
-Only 5 turkish student in my term.
-Foreigner made a şnternational Day.
+Only 5 Turkish students in my term.
+Foreigner made a International Day.
 These was on the news.
-One of My friend was worried about these photo tookers and they are from Pakistan.
+One of My friend was worried about these photo takers and they are from Pakistan.
 Because my friend is Pakistan.
-Tüm bunlar olurken Türkiye ekonomisi için zor bir yıl geçiyordu.
-Erdoğana arası iyi olan.
-Seçime doğru tansiyonun artmasından endişeliydi.
-Askeri ücrete yapılan zam.

-Tğrkiyede IT sektörünü etkiledi bu yurtdışı a gitme durumu.
-Hocalarımızın ağzından da duyduk.
+While all this was going on, it was a difficult year for the Turkish economy.
+He was worried that tensions would rise towards the election.
+A raise to the minimum wage.
+This situation of going abroad has affected the IT sector in Turkey.
+We also heard it from our teachers.